 I was 28 years old.

 This was supposed to be the part in my life when I was going to make something of myself.
-But instead, I was destined for hospital rooms, high dose steroid IVs, demoralizing insurance battles, suicidal depression, and no one being able to tell me what the hell was going on.
+And well, I guess somewhere in the deluge of hospital rooms, high dose steroid IVs, demoralizing insurance battles, intense depression, and no one being able to tell me what was going on, something was made of me.

-It wasn’t until five years later I got diagnosed with Multiple Sclerosis, commonly known as MS. People tend to gasp when they hear that, as it’s a deteriorating neurological disease with no cure (yet) that has earned great stigma for the severity of its debilitating symptoms in many cases.
+It wasn’t until five years later I got diagnosed with Multiple Sclerosis, commonly known as MS. People tend to gasp when they hear that, as it is a deteriorating neurological disease with no cure (yet) that has earned great stigma for the severity of its debilitating symptoms in many cases.

 I am very grateful the worst of my symptoms proved temporary and reversible.
 I am extremely lucky I had good doctors.
 I am indescribably fortunate I happened to be diagnosed at a time when there were life-changing medicines being put on the market.
 And I am speechless when I think of the family and friends who loved me through the most harrowing days of it.